xy2119/BioKR2_Graph_Transformer/README.md

 # BioKR2_Graph_Transformer
-Notebooks for molecular representation learning reading group
+Notebooks and demos on molecular representation learning for BioKR2 reading group